Berlioz’s Birthplace – La Côte Saint-André

 (Memoirs, chapter 10)

-Berlioz country house at the Chuzeau in the early 20th century
+The Berlioz family farm at Le Chuzeau in the early 20th century

-The two modern photographs of the Chuzeau farm and its pavilion have been kindly sent to us by our friend Pepijn van Doesburg, to whom we are most indebted.
+The following photograph of the pavilion, taken in 2003, has been kindly sent to us by our friend Pepijn van Doesburg, to whom we are grateful.

 Copyright notice: The texts, photos, images and musical scores on all pages of this site are covered by UK Law and International Law.
 All rights of publication or reproduction of this material in any form, including Web page use, are reserved.
 Their use without our explicit permission is illegal.